jules-lsm/jules-lsm.github.io/user_guide/doc/source/release_notes/JULES7-7.rst

 JULES version 7.7 Release Notes
 ===============================

-The JULES vn7.7 release consists of approximately XX tickets from XX authors, including work by many other people.
+The JULES vn7.7 release consists of approximately 7 tickets from 5 authors, including work by many other people.

 Full details of the tickets committed for JULES vn7.7 can be found on the `JULES shared repository Trac system <https://code.metoffice.gov.uk/trac/jules/query?resolution=fixed&milestone=JULES+v7.7+(Oct-24)>`_.

-Ticket numbers are indicated below, e.g. #XXX.
+Ticket numbers are indicated below, e.g. #1000.

 General/Technical changes
 -------------------------